-What People Living with Chronic Idiopathic Urticaria Want You to Know
+What to Know About Living with Chronic Idiopathic Urticaria

 HealthCentral's team connected with people living with Chronic Urticaria (Hives).
 The goal was to hear what they’d most like to share about living with the condition.
 Many agreed that the CIU is nothing short of “life changing.”
 Here are some of the powerful ways people are affected by hives, and what they wish others knew.